 EPR regulations have yet to be promulgated at the federal level in the United States, but have been promulgated or considered in state and local jurisdictions in the United States.
 For example, both Maine and Oregon enacted EPR legislation in 2021.
 Colorado and California enacted similar rules in 2022.
 These statutes require brands to provide funding to improve recycling infrastructure statewide.
+Other states have adopted partial EPR programs.
+For example, in its 2023 legislative session, Connecticut adopted a program that will require producers of plastic beverage containers to register beginning in April 2026 and establishes phased minimum postconsumer recycled content requirements for plastic beverage containers.
 EPR regulations could have an adverse effect on our business if enacted at the federal level or if widely enacted by state or local governments.